ju-lewis/TypForge/README.md

 ## Local Installation:

 TypForge can easily be run on your local device, so long as you have an up-to-date Rust installation and a generative AI API key.
 As stated previously, by default TypForge looks for the environment variable `GEMINI_API_KEY`, but this can easily be changed.
 If you want to change which model is being queried, be sure to check the response parsing and content extraction works for the returned JSON schema (this code can be found in the `create_template` route handler).
+Also, the template prompt can easily be edited to match your preferences - it's stored in the `prompt.txt` file.

 ## Further Extension/Development Plans: